anydict/numstore/README.md

 ### Is it thread safe?

-No. It's not thread safe.
+No. It is not thread safe.
 In practice, synchronization mechanisms are typically desired on a higher level anyway.